anuveyatsu/DEMO-datapackage-geo-map/README.md

 }
 ```

 Note: We are currently not supporting the TopoJSON format.
 You can use "Vega Graph Spec" and display you TopoJSON data using [Vega][vega] specification.
-See our [example Data Package][topo]
+See our [example dataset][topo]

 [datapackage.json]: http://specs.frictionlessdata.io/data-package/
 [topo]: /examples/vega-views-tutorial-topojson